Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Vaulting Table

-The vaulting table is used in artistic gymnastics for performing vaulting techniques.
+The vaulting table is used in artistic gymnastics for performing vaulting .
 It provides a springboard-like surface for gymnasts to gain height and perform aerial maneuvers.
 When choosing a vaulting table, consider the height adjustment, stability, and padding for safety.

 Uneven Bars